Skip to main content

 Chinatown, Japantown, and Little Saigon Deserve Better

-The historic neighborhoods of Chinatown, Japantown, and Little Saigon are not part of Washington’s 1st Congressional District.
-They belong to District 7, represented by Pramila Jayapal since 2017.
-Many of the families and business owners there are immigrants or children of immigrants who followed the legal immigration process and built their lives through hard work and resilience.
+The historic neighborhoods of Chinatown, Japantown, and Little Saigon are not part of Washington's 1st Congressional District they belong to District 7, which has been represented by Pramila Jayapal since 2017.
+Many of the families and business owners there are immigrants or the children of immigrants who followed the legal immigration process and built their lives through hard work and resilience.

-Yet these communities have been forced to bear the brunt of Seattle’s ongoing drug, crime, and homelessness crisis.
-Despite years of pleas, the mayor and city council have offered little meaningful action.
-With the new administration in Seattle, many fear conditions will only continue to worsen.
+Yet these communities have been forced to bear the brunt of Seattle's ongoing drug, crime, and homelessness crisis.
+Despite years of urgent pleas, the mayor and city council have offered little meaningful action.
+With the new city administration now in place, many fear conditions will only continue to worsen.

 To the people of these neighborhoods.
 Kincaid sees you and hears you.
 I will stand with you and fight for you.
-You have endured the consequences of failed leadership for far too long.
-Year after year, you’ve been handed nothing but empty promises.
+You have endured the consequences of failed leadership for far too long, and year after year you have been handed nothing but empty promises.

 Comments